Radically Resident Driven

 She has worked in various capacities—as an academic, evaluator, philanthropist, and nonprofit executive.
 These varied experiences have allowed her to better understand systems and policies that impact vulnerable communities.
 Prior to serving with Springboard, Aisha served as a Program Officer with the Foundation for the Mid South.
 During her tenure, she strengthened the Foundation’s community development portfolio by executing a plan focused on five specific strategies aimed at transforming communities.
 Additionally, she led the Foundation’s place based initiative – Community of Opportunities.
 Under her leadership, community leaders were able to leverage more than $20 million in federal and private funding.
 In addition, she established statewide, regional, and national public-private partnerships to create resources and assist the Foundation in achieving its mission and goals.

 She holds a B.A. in Psychology from Tennessee State University, a M.A. in Community Psychology and Urban Affairs and a Ph.D. in Community Psychology from Michigan State University.
 Aisha shares her commitment to community with the various boards of directors and advisory councils to which she lends her expertise and service.
 She has received multiple honors, including recognition as a fellow of the W.K.
 Kellogg Foundation Community Leadership Network and Ascend at the Aspen Institute.
 Aisha’s life mission is to holistically and compassionately lift families out of cycles of poverty.
-When not working to transform impoverished communities, she is a wife and Mommy to the best little boy in the world.
+When not working to transform impoverished communities, she is a wife and Mommy to two best little boys in the world.

 Aisha’s email address is firstname.lastname@example.org